-The District currently has no long-term debt outstanding at April 30, 2020.
-Please refer to note 3 in the notes to the financial statements for more detailed information.
+The District currently has no long-term debt outstanding at April 30, 2021.
+Please refer to Note 3 in the notes to the financial statements for more detailed information.

 The District is statutorily subject to a legal debt limit.
 The legal debt limit is based on 2.875% of the equalized assessed valuation of the property within the District's boundaries.
-The debt limitation at April 30, 2020 is \$32,842,223 and the District currently has employed just 6.3% of the debt limit.
+The debt limitation at April 30, 2021 is \$32,842,223 and the District currently has employed just 6.5% of the debt limit in a one-year general obligation bond with no long-term bond or debt service obligations.